Worcester Gymnasium: 1972 Amalgamation

 In 1968 a commemorative journal was compiled to celebrate Boys High before its amalgamation with Girls High.
 In the light of the changing modern school system, and the demand for co-ed schools, Boys' High school and Girls' High school amalgamated in 1972 and formed Worcester High School, which was built on the site of the old Boy's Primary School; next to Boy's High building.
 The Boy's Primary, built in 1931, was demolished to make room for Worcester High School.
-It was later rebuilt at another location, now known as Worcester Primary School.
+It was later rebuilt at another location, and is now known as Worcester Primary School.
+Another result of the amalgamation was the establishment of the high school - Hoerskool Montana.

 1992 Amalgamation

 After operating for 20 years, Worcester High School amalgamated once more with Worcester East High (previously known as Worcester Commercial High), and formed Worcester Gymnasium in 1992.

 Traditions

-Worcester Gymnasium has adopted many traditions from its ancestor schools.
+Worcester Gymnasium has adopted many traditions from its ancestor schools such as "40 Days" and Parade Day.
 The annual "Parade Day" is an event where the matriculants parade through town on their final school day.
-It was a tradition that the old Boy's High would partake in since 1914.
+It was a tradition that the old Boy's High would partook in starting in 1905.
 The old Boy's would wear straw hats, black suits fit with bow ties and carry a cane as they marched through town.
 In later years the girls from Girl's High would join in.
+Another staple of the schools' culture is the biennial musicals, hosted in the town hall.
+Past productions include Shrek (2016), Aladdin (2018), FABBALOUS (2022) and High School Musical (2024).